Common Tree Care, Planting mistakes

 around the trees.
 The thin bark at the base of the trees will be damaged

 and removed and the tree will die as shown on the right.
-Use herbicides to
+Use recommend

-Here is a windbreak tree that has a mulberry tree growing up the middle of the tree.
+At the top is windbreak trees that have a mulberry tree growing up the middle of the tree.
 This is a very common occurrence in windbreaks as birds bring in seeds and they start growing.
 If

-not removed, this mulberry will eventually kill the Norway Spruce.
-Cut the mulberrys
+not removed, this mulberry will eventually kill the Norway Spruce or other trees.
+Cut the mulberries

-off 4 inches above ground level and apply a safe herbicide that can be used to
+off 4 inches above ground level and apply a safe herbicide (Glyphosate) that can be used to

 (Oct.-Dec.) of the

 year.
-We can advise you on this.
 DO NOT use any herbicides such as Tordon,

-Here is a White Pine with grass growing around the base of the tree and a Norway
+Left above, is a Norway Spruce with grass/weeds growing around the base of the tree and

 Spruce that has proper weed control.
-Do not let any vegetation grow within 2 ft of your trees the first 5 years.
-Grass takes all moisture
+Do not let any vegetation grow within 2-3 ft of your trees the first 5 years.
+Grass/weeds takes all moisture

 and nutrients from the tree and growth rates are reduced significantly.
 We advise using herbicides

-and not mulch to control vegetation and can advise you on the proper and safe ones to use.
+and not mulch in most cases to control vegetation and can advise you on the proper and safe ones to use.

-reduce the numbers of destructive animals (rabbits, deer, pocket gofers) and
+reduce or remove the numbers of destructive animals (rabbits, deer, pocket gofers) and

 take action to prevent damage in the future.
-For best results we use: www.stopthedeerdamage.com
+For best results we like and use: www.stopthedeerdamage.com

-20% reduction in wind velocity, were any evergreen provide over a 50% reduction in winds.
+30% reduction in wind velocity, where any evergreen provide over a 70% reduction in winds.

 Here is a row of Norway Spruce planted 6 ft apart, they are now over 12 ft tall